Medical Device Testing

 - 10993-10/USP 88: Sensitisation, Skin Irritation and Pyrogenicity

 - 10993-11/USP 88: Acute, Sub-acute and Chronic Systemic Toxicity

 - 11135-1 and 11737-2: Sterility Testing

 - 11737-1: Bioburden Determination

-At Wickham Laboratories, our qualified technical experts and partners are fully versed in the standards governing medical device testing for development work in proof of concept projects, regulatory submission packages and routine post market authorisation analysis.
-We have experience with a wide range of device types, along with the different methods used to test them, which is vital given these methods will vary depending on factors such as level of patient contact in terms of duration, and where in the body they are likely to be used or applied.
+At Wickham Laboratories, our qualified technical experts and partners are fully experienced in the standards governing medical device testing for development work in proof of concept projects, regulatory submission packages and routine post market authorisation analysis.
+We are familiar with a wide range of device types, along with the different methods used to test them, which is vital given these methods will vary depending on factors such as level of patient contact in terms of duration, and where in the body they are likely to be used or applied.